jamalash/Bismillah/README.md

 # Bismillah
 To new beginnings!
-learning how to create branches and commit. it is tuesday today
+Learning how to create branches and commit.
+It is tuesday today
+Feeling alright